dtcenter/METplotpy/docs/Users_Guide/box.rst

 *$WORKING_DIR/output_plots*, the user must have read and write permissions to that directory.

-**NOTE** This file does not plot any data, its purpose is to provide a template for setting the margins, plot size, labels, etc.
+**NOTE**: This file does not plot any data, its purpose is to provide a template for setting the margins, plot size, labels, etc.

 Run from the Command Line